 Julie Shea is AGLCA's Member Services Coordinator.
 Julie works to assist members with any questions or concerns they have regarding their membership, website processes, and purchases for products and event registrations.
 Julie is a Wisconsin native and spent many summers out on the boat on the inland lakes with her family.
 She loves talking with our members and hearing their stories - each Looper's journey is equally amazing!

 Since Steve and Janice took over America's Great Loop Cruisers' Association from Ron and Eva Stob, they have invited a group of respected Loopers to participate in an Advisory Council and offer input on questions and situations that come up throughout the year.
 These dedicated individuals provide advice on an on-going basis and most often come to Rendezvous as volunteers to help with the event.
 The AGLCA Home Port Crew turns to them often when we'd like opinions from Loopers that are not on our staff.

-This current year, our Advisory Council is made up of the following members:
+Our Advisory Council is currently made up of the following members:

 Eric & Robin Barnhart